(3.4.12 – This post has been amended to reflect changes in pfSense version 2.0.1 — iceflatline)

 The final install screen offers a choice of custom kernel configurations.
 The processor in my system, for example, is an Intel dual core processor, so I chose the “Symmetric Multiprocessing Kernel” option.
 Note that if you plan to use an Intel processor supporting “Hyper-Threading,” you should be safe using this option.
 When the installation finishes you’re prompted to reboot the system.

-To perform an initial configuration I decided to use PfSense’s built in setup wizard, which can be accessed by navigating to System -> Setup Wizard.
 The setup wizard starts by asking you to define the hostname for your pfSense box, the domain where it will reside, and primary and secondary DNS servers.
-You can use any hostname you’d like but be aware of the following constraints: the hostname you chose must start with a letter, and after that contain only letters, numbers or a hyphen (e.g., “firewall” or “firewall-1″).
+You can use any hostname you’d like but be aware of the following constraints: the hostname you chose must start with a letter, and after that contain only letters, numbers or a hyphen (e.g., “firewall” or “firewall-1”).
 The “Domain” field can be filled in with any fully qualified domain (e.g., “mysite.org”) or a name of your choice (e.g., “homenet”).
 The hostname and domain fields are combined to create the fully qualified domain name of your pfSense box (e.g., “firewall.mysite.org” or “firewall.homenet”).
 If your service provider provisions your service using DHCP, then the DNS fields will be likely be filled in automatically when you connect to your provider.
 If you plan to use a static WAN IP address, or simply prefer to use alternative DNS providers, then you should provide at least a primary DNS address at this point.

 The next wizard screen is where a time server hostname and timezone are defined.
-Unless you have a specific reason to do otherwise, I recommend using the default host 0.pfsense.pool.ntp.org, which will automatically chose a random server from a pool of known good NTP servers.
+I recommend using the default host 0.pfsense.pool.ntp.org, which results in a random server from a pool of known good NTP servers to be chosen automatically.

 Next, you’ll be taken to the WAN section of the setup wizard (See Figure 5).
 If your service provider provisions your service using DHCP, then you simply need to select “DHCP” from drop-down list, otherwise chose the appropriate service type.
 The “MAC Address” field under “General configuration” can be used to enter a MAC address that will pose as the MAC address of your WAN interface NIC.
 This feature came in quite handy in my case.
 My cable service provider in essence “binds” the WAN IP address to the MAC address of the device connected to the cable modem when it provisions service.
 Since my pfSense box would eventually replace an existing firewall, I simply copied the existing firewall’s MAC address in order to avoid the downtime that would otherwise occur as I sat on the phone with the service provider explaining the reason for the MAC address change.
 The “Block RFC1918 Private Networks” and “Block bogon networks” sections are selected by default in order to block invalid traffic from entering your network.
 The remaining sections in this portion of the setup wizard are specific to WAN service type chosen.